ice-wm/FAQ/index.md

 The other option is to create a copy of `icewm.pot` and rename it to `cs.po` or whatever is right for your language.
-Then you have to translate the file using any of the tools for gettext file transaltion, e.g. kbabel, or you can edit it by hand.
+Then you have to translate the file using any of the tools for gettext file translation, e.g. kbabel, or you can edit it by hand.

 If you want to test file yourself you can add this file into `po` directory under IceWM sources and then configure IceWM